 5 Easy Steps to RV Road Trip Planning!

 Step 1 – Decide where you want to go and why.
 Is there a region you’ve always wanted to see?
-Do you have family you want to visit?
+Do you have family members you want to visit?
 Do you have a goal to visit all 50 states, or check out as many national parks as possible?
 Knowing your goals for this lifestyle of RV Living and RV Road Trips are important to be able to successfully plan your routes, etc.

 We’ve heard of some fun trip routes that are wrapped around: